skip to content

 Swahili

-Yussuf was born and grew up in Zanzibar.
-He has a Bachelor of Arts (Hons) with Education in English and Swahili from the State University of Zanzibar (SUZA) and an MA in African Studies from SOAS, University of London.
+Yussuf was born and raised in Zanzibar.
+He holds a Bachelor of Arts (Hons) with Education in English and Swahili from the State University of Zanzibar (SUZA).
+He earned an MA in African Studies and a PhD in Linguistics from SOAS, University of London.

-He is a native Swahili speaker with extensive teaching experience in Primary, Secondary and Higher Education environments.
-He is a writer of Swahili works, including short stories.
-His recent short story, “Mzimu wa Kipwerere’ (The Shrine of Kipwerere), is featured in the collection of the short story book “Mapambazuko ya Machweo”, used as a set book in Kenyan Secondary schools.
+As a Swahili native speaker, Yussuf has acquired considerable teaching expertise across Primary, Secondary, and Higher Education environments in Africa, the USA, and the United Kingdom..
+He is also an accomplished writer of Swahili literature, including short stories.
+Notably, his recent short story titled “Mzimu wa Kipwerere’ (The Shrine of Kipwerere)” is featured in the anthology "Mapambazuko ya Machweo," which serves as a set book in Kenyan Secondary schools.

-He has taught at the State University of Zanzibar (SUZA), Stanford University, USA, as a Fulbright Teaching Assistant (FLTA), and SOAS University of London.
-He is currently a CULP Swahili Teaching Associate at the University of Cambridge Language Centre.
+Yussuf has contributed his expertise to various academic institutions, having taught at the State University of Zanzibar (SUZA), Stanford University, USA, as a Fulbright Teaching Assistant (FLTA), and SOAS University of London.
+Currently, he serves as a CULP Swahili Teaching Associate at the University of Cambridge Language Centr

 Award winning author and former MPhil in African Studies student Mary Ononokpono talks about how her work has been inspired by our MPhil programme